Zhavok92/ShoppingList/README.md

 # ShoppingList
-A simple ShoppingList-App created in Qt with QtQuick
+A simple opensource ShoppingList-App created with QtQuick.
+You can create shoppinglists and share them with others.
+### Features
+- Add items with name and opacity
+- edit items
+- remove items
+- share or export your list as JSON-string